What kind of wave does LIGO detect?

 The Laser Interferometer Gravitational-Wave Observatory, better known as LIGO, was the first experiment ever to directly detect these ripples in space-time, so it’s the first direct physical evidence that they actually exist.

-READ ALSO: What is meant by the philosophy of science?
+READ ALSO: What are the 5 components of GNP?

 How many gravity waves has LIGO detected?